 Provide an initial 4-year notional budget, which should include all projected expenditures.
 Acceptable expenses are determined by the nature of the initiative and relevant projects, and the justification.
 Group/s selected to receive funding will be expected to provide a full budget on an annual basis.

 - Total EAR budgets should not exceed $3 million in cash and must include half the estimated cost of start-ups for the new faculty hires, as well as all other expenses.
 It is expected that not all new hires will be at a senior level.

 - See Budgetary Information below for allowable expenses.

-- Budget Justification (5-page maximum): A required outline has been created for your convenience and will be accessible at the online application site.
-Upload PDF attachment to the application.
+- Budget Justification (5-page maximum): Upload PDF attachment to the application.